buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

 :class:`GerritStatusPush` sends review of the :class:`Change` back to the Gerrit server, optionally also sending a message when a build is started.
 GerritStatusPush can send a separate review for each build that completes, or a single review summarizing the results for all of the builds.
+By default, a single summary review is sent; that is, a default summaryCB is provided, but no reviewCB or startCB.

+``reviewCB``, if specified, determines the message and score to give when sending a review for each separate build.
+It should return a tuple of (message, verified, reviewed).

+If ``startCB`` is specified, it should return a message.
+This message will be sent to the Gerrit server when each build is started.

+``summaryCB``, if specified, determines the message and score to give when sending a single review summarizing all of the builds.
+It should return a tuple of (message, verified, reviewed).

 An example usage::